tberg12/ocular/README.md

 ##### Main Options

 * `-inputDocPath`:
-Path of the directory that contains the input document images.
-The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
+Path to the directory that contains the input document images.
+The entire directory will be searched recursively for any files that do not end in `.txt` (and that do not start with `.`).
+Files will be processed in lexicographical order.
-Required.
+Default: Either inputDocPath or inputDocListPath is required.

+* `-inputDocListPath`:
+Path to a file that contains a list of paths to images files that should be used.
+The file should contain one path per line.
+These paths will be searched in order.
+Each path may point to either a file or a directory, which will be searched recursively for any files that do not end in `.txt` (and that do not start with `.`).
+Paths will be processed in the order given in the file, and each path will be searched in lexicographical order.
+Default: Either inputDocPath or inputDocListPath is required.

 * `-outputPath`:
 Path of the directory that will contain output transcriptions.